Agents (Runs & VCS)

 Adding a Proxy

-If the agent requires a proxy to get back to scalr.io, please create a system drop-in directory
+For a VM, if the agent requires a proxy to get back to scalr.io, please create a system drop-in directory

 mkdir -p /etc/systemd/system/scalr-agent.service.d/